 When it comes to getting the right job, we want to make sure Northampton College students stand out from the crowd.
 In addition to success in your studies, our aim is to involve you in events and activities that develop your skills and experience in preparation for employment and the world of work.
 Work experience will stand out on your CV and can give your employability a huge boost.

-All students (aged below 19 on the 31st of August during enrolment) must complete an element of work experience as a part of Study Programme.
+All students (aged below 19 on the 31st of August during enrolment) must complete an element of work experience as a part of their Study Programme.
 This is a directive from the Department for Education and one Northampton College believes enhances our students’ learning and prepares them for future employment.

 Why is Work Experience important for students?